-One example is the food I eat.
-If it’s a new item I haven’t purchased before I usually take a moment to enter a meditative state to find out if the food I am about to purchase is good for my body or not.
-I hold it in my hand and ask the question, “Is this good for me?” – I then enter the state and listen for the answer – yes, or no. If it is yes I put it in my basket, and if no I put it back on the shelf.
-I remember those items the next time go grocery shopping so I do not have to repeat the process on the same items every time.
+One example is the food I purchase.
+If it’s a new item I haven’t purchased or eaten before I usually take a moment to enter a meditative state to find out if the food I am about to purchase is good for my body or not.
+I hold it in my hand and ask the question, “Is this good for me?” – I then enter the Theta-state and listen for the answer – yes, or no. If it is yes I put it in my basket, and if no I put it back on the shelf.
+I remember those items the next time I go grocery shopping so I do not have to repeat the process on the same items every time.

 I have many examples I will share with you at a later time.
 For now, I suggest you read this entire post again and see if you can find a way to consciously bring about your own biofeedback.
 If you don’t get goosebumps, like I do, you can use any other mechanism that works for you.
-I have seen a pendulum used – swinging one way for yes and another for no; or the fingers of your hand – Index finger for yes and 2nd finger for no.
+I have seen a pendulum used – swinging one way for yes and another for no; or use the fingers of your hand – Index finger twitches for yes and 2nd finger for no.

 If you are unable to do it on your own, try to find a mediation class and see if the process you learn there will bring the same result I have described here.

 This is only the beginning of a much broader conversation I wish to share with you about the power of meditation.
 As you learn this first step there are many other marvelous things it can bring to you throughout your lifetime.